makersmakingchange/Open-Playback-Recorder/README.md

 ### 1. Read through the Maker Guide

-The [Maker Guide](/Documentation/Open_Playback_Recorder_Maker_Guide_V1.0.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.
+The [Maker Guide](/Documentation/Open_Playback_Recorder_Maker_Guide_V2.0.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.

 ### 2. Order the Off-The-Shelf Components

-The [Bill of Materials](/Documentation/Open_Playback_Recorder_BOM_V1.0.xlsx) lists all of the parts and components required to build the Open Playback Recorder.
+The [Bill of Materials](/Documentation/Open_Playback_Recorder_BOM_V2.0.xlsx) lists all of the parts and components required to build the Open Playback Recorder.
 The components for this device needs to be ordered online.

+### 3. Order the PCBs
+The [PCB files](/Build_Files/PCB_Files) contain the Gerber files needed to order the PCBs, and instructions for how to order PCBs can be found in the [Maker Guide](/Documentation/Open_Playback_Recorder_Maker_Guide_V2.0.pdf)

-### 3. Print the 3D Printable components
+### 4. Print the 3D Printable components

-All of the files and individual print files can be in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing_Files/) folder.
+All of the files and individual print files can be in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing/) folder.

-### 4. Assemble the Open Playback Recorder
+### 5. Assemble the Open Playback Recorder

-Reference the [Maker Guide](/Documentation/Open_Playback_Recorder_Maker_Guide_V1.0.pdf) for the tools and steps required to build each portion.
+Reference the [Maker Guide](/Documentation/Open_Playback_Recorder_Maker_Guide_V2.0.pdf) for the tools and steps required to build each portion.

 ## How to improve this Device
 As open source assistive technology, you are welcomed and encouraged to improve upon the design.